 accounts/logout/ name='logout'

-URL View Template
+URL View Name Your Template

-/accounts/login login templates/registration/login.html
+accounts/login/ login templates/registration/login.html

-/accounts/logout logout templates/registration/logged_out.html
+accounts/logout/ logout templates/registration/logged_out.html

 Add Default Redirects for KU Polls